Aiven-Open/klaw-docs/docs/docs/concepts/high-availability.rst

 It is important to deploy every application in high availability mode in production environment, which assures either no downtime and/or balanced processing of requests.

+Klaw is a Java based web application can be deployed in High available mode.
+Klaw takes care of resetting cache in all running instances whenever there are changes requested by users or admins.

 Why is High Availability Important?
 -----------------------------------